CisMine/Cuda-image-processing/README.md

 ## How to use my code
-In my codebase, you will find three source files.
-Each serves a distinct purpose:

-- **OpenCV with CUDA Library:** This source file relies on the OpenCV library, enhanced with CUDA support.

-- **My Parallel Implementation:** This source file contains a simplified implementation, ideal for those who want to learn about parallel image processing.
-It serves as an educational resource, illustrating the fundamentals of parallel programming techniques.

-- **Optimized Without OpenCV:** The third source file is an optimized version tailored for users who prefer not to use OpenCV.
-It provides efficient image processing solutions without relying on the OpenCV library, giving you greater control and flexibility over the process.
+There will be 2 files: src and my lib
+- src: is for learners who want to understand how the image processing library and CUDA-C are implemented.
+- my lib: is for users who just need to substitute OpenCV with my library

 ## Requirements